scanback/docs/papers/index.md

 ---
 title: "My Academic Papers et Plus"
-description: "This page covers Staffan Canback's academic and management-oriented papers, written since the 1990s till now"
+description: "This page covers Staffan Canback's academic and management-oriented papers, written since the 1990s"
 image: /assets/social-card-think.png
 ---

 # Academic Papers et Plus
-This page covers Staffan Canback's academic papers, written since the 1990s till now.
+This page covers Staffan Canback's academic papers, written since the 1990s.

 > The way to gain insights from this extensive library is to ask ChatGPT or similar to create summaries.
 Example: Can you summarize in 2 pages the document "*Staffan Canback (1997): Critique of Thesis by T.H.
 Klier, Michigan State.
 Henley Business School*" on `https://scanback.github.io/docs/papers/`
 >